 • Addressing emergency issues within 24 hours.

-• Returning the tenant's security deposit (minus allowable deductions) within 30 days after the move-out date.
+• Returning the resident's deposit (minus allowable deductions) within 30 days after the move-out date.

 return-security-deposit

-• Providing tenants with basic housing needs defined by local code requirements
+• Providing residents with basic housing needs defined by local code requirements

-Michigan law does not state how much notice a landlord must give before entering a rental home.
+Michigan law does not state how much notice landlords must give before entering a rental unit or home.
 Both parties must mutually agree on this.
-Landlords are not required to give notice to enter the premises in case of emergencies.
+Landlords are not required to give written notice to enter the premises in case of emergencies.

 Maintenance and Repairs

-As a Michigan landlord, must ensure that the premises meets a certain level of habitability.
-They are mandated to make requested non-emergency repairs in a reasonable timeframe, while emergencies must be responded to within 24 hours.
+As a Michigan landlord, you must ensure that the premises meets a certain level of habitability.
+Residents are mandated to make requested non-emergency repairs in a reasonable timeframe, while emergencies must be responded to within 24 hours.

 Michigan’s Housing Discrimination Laws

-The Fair Housing Act prohibits landlords from discriminating against tenants based on race, national origin, color, sex, religion, familial status, or disability.
-In Michigan, renters are also protected from being discriminated against based on age and marital status.
+The Fair Housing Act prohibits landlords from discriminating against residents based on race, national origin, color, sex, religion, familial status, or disability.
+In Michigan, residents are also protected from being discriminated against based on age and marital status throughout the time they rent.

-Michigan tenants have the right to live in a habitable property due to Michigan’s [Implied Warranty of Habitability](http://www.legislature.mi.gov/(S(g1m0gex5iubf3zbv12raedmz).
-If a Michigan landlord fails to provide a habitable dwelling space, the tenant may legally break the lease agreement early.
-Renters also have the right to get their security deposits back after the lease term ends.
+Michigan residents have the right to live in a habitable property due to Michigan’s [Implied Warranty of Habitability](http://www.legislature.mi.gov/(S(g1m0gex5iubf3zbv12raedmz).
+If a Michigan landlord fails to provide a habitable dwelling space, the resident may legally break the lease early and refuse to pay rent.
+Residents also have the right to get their security deposits back after the lease term ends.

 Small Claims Lawsuits in Michigan

-Rent-related disputes amounting to less than $5,000 can be settled in Michigan small claims court.
-However, it is extremely rare for lanldlord-tenant cases to be taken to small claims court.
-The courthouse will not handle evictions, cases having to do with damages, or cases having to do with disagreements that do not involve money.
+Rent-related disputes, amounting to less than $5,000 can be settled in Michigan small claims court.
+However, it is extremely rare for landlord-tenant cases to be taken to small claims court.
+The courthouse will not handle the eviction process for cases having to do with damages or cases having to do with disagreements that do not involve money.

-In the rare case that a landlord-tenant issue is accepted in small claims court in Michigan, it usually revolves around the return of a security deposit or other money.
+In the rare case that a landlord-tenant issue is accepted in small claims court in Michigan, it usually revolves around the return of a security deposit, unpaid rent, or other lease violations that costs money to landlords.

 Conclusion

-Ensuring that you’re well versed in all of the Michigan landlord-tenant laws is crucial when owning a rental property.
+Ensuring that you’re well versed in all of the Michigan's landlord-tenant laws and landlord-tenant rights is crucial when owning a rental property.
 That being said, it can be hard to keep up with Michigan state law when you’re managing a property on your own.

 Consider hiring an accomplished property manager!
 At Compass Property Management, we have the experience and expertise to meet all your rental management needs.
 Contact us today to get started!